shromana98/BharatIntern_MachineLearning_Internship/README.md

 3. Model building: I have Used K-Nearest Neighbours(KNN) algorithm  on the iris dataset to predict the species of iris flower given the sepal and petal dimensions.

 4. Prediction and Evaluation: I have created a new data frame and model is tested.
 Accuracy Score of the model is 97%.

+   At last Thankyou Bharat Intern for providing this opportunity